 As he went back inside, the phone rang.
 There were two ways he could tell.
 Firstly, the phone rang.
-Then his grandfather shouted "Phone!", because he never answered the phone if he thought there was a chance it could be answered by someone else.
+Then his grandfather shouted "Phone!", because

 Johnny picked it up.

 "Can I speak to-" said Yoless, in his Speaking to Parents voice.